NOAA Bonaire 2008 Explorers

 AUV Operations, and Marine Geologist

 Dr. Arthur Trembanis is the director of the Coastal Sediments, Hydrodynamics, and Engineering Laboratory (CSHEL) in the College of Marine and Earth Studies at the University of Delaware.
-Art completed his undergraduate studies in geology and oceanography at Duke University.
-After completing a Fulbright fellowship at Sydney University, he received his Ph.D. from William and Mary/VIMS.
-His research deals with measuring and modeling coastal morphodynamics, the interplay of physical processes with seafloor features and shallow geology.
-The work of CSHEL involves the development and utilization of advanced oceanographic instrumentation particularly Autonomous Underwater Vehicles (AUVs).
+He completed his undergraduate studies in geology and oceanography at Duke University.
+After completing a Fulbright fellowship at Sydney University, he received his doctorate from Virginia Institute of Marine Science, College of William & Mary.
+His research deals with measuring and modeling coastal morphodynamics, the interplay of physical processes with sea-floor features and shallow geology.
+The work of CSHEL involves the development and utilization of advanced oceanographic instrumentation particularly AUVs.
 He focuses on topics such as beach erosion, beach nourishment, bedform behavior, and scour processes.
 He is particularly interested in scour related to recent and ancient shipwrecks and other seabed objects.
-He has conducted field studies from sites around the world, including the Black Sea, New Zealand, Australia, Panama, and throughout the Eastern and Gulf Coasts of the US.
-This past summer Dr. Trembanis helped lead an AUV component of the Okeanos Explorer project through the Office of Ocean Exploration to study the archaeology and geology of the Northern Black Sea.
-In addition to his involvement with the present research project in Bonaire, Dr. Trembanis is also the co-director, along with Dr. Doug Miller, of an intensive 4 week study abroad program on the island.
+He has conducted field studies from sites around the world, including the Black Sea, New Zealand, Australia, Panama, and throughout the Eastern and Gulf Coasts of the U.S. This past summer, Dr. Trembanis helped lead an AUV component of the Okeanos Explorer project through NOAA's Office of Ocean Exploration to study the archaeology and geology of the Northern Black Sea.
+In addition to his involvement with the present research project in Bonaire, Dr. Trembanis is also the co-director, along with Dr. Doug Miller, of an intensive four-week study-abroad program on the island.

-Dr. Richard Yeo was raised in Scotland, England, Italy and Norway.
-He chose to go back to Scotland for his first degree in Physics and Electronics at St Andrews, then move to Cambridge for a job in the Antarctic, followed by a second degree in Physics with Southampton University.
-Another move took him to Iceland in search of more mountains, snow and adventure.
-When not looking after the kids, activities include kayaking, kite skiing and unsuccessfully avoiding middle-age spread.
-Richard is the field operations and testing manager for Gavia and has conducted various field efforts from Antarctica to the arctic, mainly as a physicist or electronics engineer.
-He will be in charge of field operations and support for the Gavia AUVs during this campaign and recently returned from a trip to the arctic sea ice to test the system and collect data.
+Dr. Richard Yeo received his undergraduate degree in physics and electronics at St. Andrews, in Scotland.
+He then moved to Cambridge for a job in the Antarctic, followed by a second degree in physics with Southampton University.
+Yeo is the field operations and testing manager for Gavia and has conducted various field efforts from Antarctica to the Arctic, mainly as a physicist or electronics engineer.
+He will be in charge of field operations and support for the Gavia AUVs during this campaign.
+He recently returned from a trip to the arctic sea ice to test the system and collect data.

 Ashley Beers